Jameli28/efectusmagnus.github.io/README.md

-# My portfolio with projects and exercices
+# Welcome to my portfolio

 This is a collection of my Udacity Projects for the Front End Nanodegree Program.